 English language proficiency is critical to your success at UCLA.
 If all of your high school/secondary school education was completed in English, you are considered proficient and do not need to satisfy this requirement.
 However, if you've completed all or some high school or secondary school in a country where English was not the language of instruction, you will be required to demonstrate English proficiency if you have had less than 3 years of instruction in English.
-To demonstrate English language proficiency, students are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or the Duolingo English Test (Fall 2021 and 2022 only, under review for Fall 2023).
+To demonstrate English language proficiency, students are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing Service (IELTS), or the Duolingo English Test (Fall 2023 only).

 We look for a competitive score above 100 (with sub-scores above 22) on the TOEFL, 7 or above on the IELTS, or a 120 or higher on the Duolingo English Test (DET).

 Current Applicants: TOEFL, IELTS, and DET scores can be updated post-submission directly through the UC Application website.
 Note that while official test scores are not required to be sent along with the application for our review process, all test information must be accurately self-reported on the application site no later than January.
 You may send your TOEFL scores to one UC campus, and all campuses you apply to will receive them.
 IELTS and DET results must be sent to each campus you apply to.
 DET scores must be submitted through the DET testing portal.
 Be sure to include your UC Application ID when sending DET scores.